A Generalized Newton Method for Subgradient Systems: Solvability of Generalized Newton Systems

-\begin{Remark}[\bf robust solvability under metric regularity] {\rm Theorem~\ref{solvability}(ii) tells us that the {\em strong} metric regularity of $\partial\ph$ around $(\ox,\ov)$ ensures the robust solvability of \eqref{newton-inc} around this point.
-But it has been recognized that the strong metric regularity of subgradient mappings $\partial\ph$ is {\em equivalent} to merely the metric regularity of them for major subclasses of continuously prox-regular functions $\ph\colon\R^n\to\oR$ with the {\em conjecture} that it holds for the {\em entire class} of such functions at {\em local minimizers} of $\ph$; see Drusvyatskiy et at. \cite[Conjecture~4.7]{dmn}.
-This is largely discussed in the mentioned paper by Drusvyatskiy et el., and now we recall some results from that paper.
+Note that Theorem~\ref{twiceepi} concerns solvability of the second-order subdifferential inclusion \eqref{newton-inc} {\em at} the chosen point $(\ox,\ov)\in\gph\partial\ph$.
+What about {\em robust} solvability of \eqref{newton-inc} {\em around} the reference point in the line of Theorem~\ref{solvability}(ii)?
+This is discussed in the following remark. \begin{Remark}[\bf robust solvability under metric regularity] {\rm Theorem~\ref{solvability}(ii) tells us that the {\em strong} metric regularity of $\partial\ph$ around $(\ox,\ov)$ ensures the robust solvability of \eqref{newton-inc} around this point.
+But it has been recognized that the strong metric regularity of subgradient mappings $\partial\ph$ is {\em equivalent} to merely the metric regularity of them for major subclasses of continuously prox-regular functions $\ph\colon\R^n\to\oR$ with the {\em conjecture} that it holds for the {\em entire class} of such functions at {\em local minimizers} of $\ph$; see Drusvyatskiy {et al.} \cite[Conjecture~4.7]{dmn}.
+This is largely discussed in the mentioned paper by Drusvyatskiy {et al.}, and now we recall some results from that paper.
 Indeed, the equivalence clearly holds (and not only for local minimizers of $\ph$) for ${\cal C}^2$-smooth functions and for l.s.c.\ convex functions due the fundamental Kenderov theorem on maximal monotone operators \cite{kender}.
-The claimed equivalence is also valid for a broad class of functions given by $\ph(x)=\ph_0(x)+\dd_\O(x)$, where $\ph_0$ is a ${\cal C}^2$-smooth function, and where $\dd_\O$ is the indicator function of a polyhedral convex set; see Dontchev and Rockafellar \cite{dr}.
-Yet another large setting of such an equivalence is revealed in Drusvyatskiy et al. \cite[Theorem~4.13]{dmn} for continuously prox-regular functions $\ph$ with $0\in\partial\ph(\ox)$ under the additional condition that the second-order subdifferential $\partial^2\ph(\ox,0)$ is {\em positive-semidefinite} in the sense that

-Note that the requirement that $\ox$ is a local minimizer of $\ph$ is {\em essential} for the validity of this conjecture even for twice epi-differentiable functions of class ${\cal C}^{1,1}$ with piecewise linear and directionally differentiable gradients; see Example~\ref{ex-kummer} in the next section.} \end{Remark}
+The claimed equivalence is also valid for a broad class of functions given by $\ph(x)=\ph_0(x)+\dd_\Omega(x)$, where $\ph_0$ is a ${\cal C}^2$-smooth function, and where $\dd_\Omega$ is the indicator function of a polyhedral convex set; see Dontchev and Rockafellar \cite{dr}.
+Yet another large setting of such an equivalence is revealed in Drusvyatskiy et al. \cite[Theorem~4.13]{dmn} for continuously prox-regular functions $\ph$ with $0\in\partial\ph(\ox)$ under the additional condition that the second-order subdifferential $\partial^2\ph(\ox,0)$ is {\em positive-semidefinite} in the sense that Note that the requirement that $\ox$ is a local minimizer of $\ph$ is {\em essential} for the validity of this conjecture even for twice epi-differentiable functions of class ${\cal C}^{1,1}$ with piecewise linear and directionally differentiable gradients; see Example~\ref{ex-kummer} in the next section.} \end{Remark}